rbowen/modrewrite_and_friends/mod_rewrite.rst

 RewriteMap
 ----------

-The ``RewriteMap`` directive gives you a way to call external mapping routines to simplify your ``RewriteRule``s.
+The ``RewriteMap`` directive gives you a way to call external mapping routines to simplify a ``RewriteRule``.
 This external mapping can be a flat text file containing one-to-one mappings, or a database, or a script that produces mapping rules, or a variety of other similar things.
 In this chapter we'll discuss how to use a ``RewriteMap`` in a ``RewriteRule`` or ``RewriteCond``.

 Creating a RewriteMap
 `````````````````````